HL7/cql/input/pages/02-authorsguide.md

     and AgeInYearsAt(start of MeasurementPeriod) < 24
 ```

-Even more useful would be to define [.id]#MeasurementPeriod# as a _parameter_ that can be provided when the quality measure is evaluated.
+Even more useful would be to define <span class="id">MeasurementPeriod</span> as a _parameter_ that can be provided when the quality measure is evaluated.
 This allows us to use the same logic to evaluate the quality measure for different years.
-So instead of using a [.kw]#define# statement, we have:
+So instead of using a <span class="kw">define</span> statement, we have:

 ``` cql
 parameter MeasurementPeriod default Interval[